BarioIsCoding/Ableonion/README.md

 This project is for **educational purposes only**.
 Use at your own risk.

 ## Who made Ableonion?
--# The text below does not act as official text, but rather based off of personal theory.
+*The text below does not act as official text, but rather based off of personal theory.*

 Well, either it's the law enforcement, the FBI, or a super paranoid owner.
 The website is, according to user feedback, up since 2013, which is very unusual for a Tor website.
 Additionally, the website supports hundreds to thousand simultaneous users, and has little downtimes, which indicates server strength.
 The website refers to themselves as a non-profit organisation for free speech, and labels the chat as self-moderating and has a few rules intact:
 > We are a non-profit organization supporting freedom of speech without limits.
 However, any kind of spam, scam or commercial posts will not be tolerated.